-- (1) Fiscal 2019 Watch and Accessory Brands and United States and International operating (loss) / income included a charge of \$2.9 million related to the amortization of intangible assets associated with the Olivia Burton brand.
-Fiscal 2018 Watch and Accessory Brands and United States and International operating (loss) / income included a charge of \$6.8 million related to transaction charges and the amortization of acquisition accounting adjustments associated with the purchase of the Olivia Burton brand. - (2) Fiscal 2019 Watch and Accessory Brands and United States and International operating (loss) / income included a charge of \$14.3 million related to transaction charges and the amortization of acquisition accounting adjustments associated with the purchase of the MVMT brand. - (3) Fiscal 2019 Watch and Accessory Brands and United States and International operating (loss) / income included a charge of \$0.3 million as part of the Company's cost savings initiatives.
-The United States and International locations of the Watch and Accessory Brands segment include a pre-tax charge of \$3.9 million and \$9.7 million, respectively, for the fiscal year ended January 31, 2018 as part of the Company's cost savings initiatives.
-In fiscal 2018, the Company took actions to better align its global infrastructure with the current business environment by consolidating certain operations and streamlining functions to reduce costs and improve profitability.
-Also, in light of the changing retail landscape and the growing importance of digital marketing and online sales, the Company decided to cease its participation in the Baselworld Watch and Jewelry Show. - (4) Fiscal 2017 Watch and Accessory Brands and United States operating income included a pre-tax charge of \$1.8 million, as a result of the immediate vesting of stock awards and certain other compensation related to the announcement of the retirement of the Company's former Vice Chairman and Chief Operating Officer, in fiscal 2018. - (5) Fiscal 2017 Watch and Accessory Brands and United States and International operating income included a \$4.0 million charge as a result of actions taken by the Company in fiscal 2017 to achieve greater operating efficiencies and streamline its operations. - (6) The United States and International net sales are net of intercompany sales of \$319.5 million, \$268.1 million and \$289.2 million for the fiscal years ended January 31, 2019, 2018 and 2017, respectively. - (7) The United States operating income included \$43.5 million, \$25.2 million and \$26.3 million of unallocated corporate expenses for the fiscal years ended January 31, 2019, 2018 and 2017, respectively. - (8) The International operating income included \$53.8 million, \$41.5 million and \$40.0 million of certain intercompany profits related to the Company's supply chain operations for the fiscal years ended January 31, 2019, 2018 and 2017, respectively.
+(2) Fiscal 2020 and 2019 operating income in the International locations of the Watch and Accessory Brands segment included \$2.8 million and \$2.9 million, respectively, of expenses primarily related to the amortization of acquired intangible assets, as a result of the Company's acquisition of the Olivia Burton brand.
+Fiscal 2018 operating income in the International locations of the Watch and Accessory Brands segment included \$6.8 million of expenses primarily related to transaction charges and the amortization of acquisition accounting adjustments associated with the purchase of the Olivia Burton brand.

+- (3) Fiscal 2020 and 2019 United States and International locations of the Watch and Accessory Brands operating (loss)/income included income of \$0.3 million for both periods due to a change in estimate related to the Company's fiscal 2018 cost savings initiatives.
+The United States and International locations of the Watch and Accessory Brands segment include a pre-tax charge of \$3.9 million and \$9.7 million, respectively, for fiscal 2018 as part of the Company's cost savings initiatives, the Company took actions to better align its global infrastructure with the current business environment by consolidating certain operations and streamlining functions to reduce costs and improve profitability.
+Also, in light of the changing retail landscape and the growing importance of digital marketing and online sales, the Company decided to cease its participation in the Basel world Watch and Jewelry Show. - (4) The United States and International net sales are net of intercompany sales of \$346.8 million, \$319.5 million and \$268.1 million for the fiscal years ended January 31, 2020, 2019 and 2018, respectively. - (5) The United States operating income included \$29.0 million, \$43.5 million and \$25.2 million of unallocated corporate expenses for the fiscal years ended January 31, 2020, 2019 and 2018, respectively. - (6) The International operating income included \$73.3 million, \$53.8 million and \$41.5 million of certain intercompany profits related to the Company's supply chain operations for the fiscal years ended January 31, 2020, 2019 and 2018, respectively. - (7) Total assets at January 31, 2020 include \$49.7 million and \$39.8 million of operating lease right-of-use assets within Watch and Accessory Brands and Company Stores, respectively, recorded as a result of the Company's adoption of ASU 2016-02 on February 1, 2019 (see Note 10 Leases). - (8) Total assets at January 31, 2020 include \$64.6 million and \$24.9 million of operating lease right-of-use assets within United States and International locations, respectively, recorded as a result of the Company's adoption of ASU 2016-02 on February 1, 2019 (see Note 10 Leases).

-NOTE 18 - QUARTERLY FINANCIAL DATA (UNAUDITED)
+NOTE 19 - QUARTERLY FINANCIAL DATA (UNAUDITED)

-The following table presents unaudited selected interim operating results of the Company for fiscal 2019 and 2018 (in thousands, except per share amounts):
+The following table presents unaudited selected interim operating results of the Company for fiscal 2020 and 2019 (in thousands, except per share amounts):